RAJKUMARSHRIVASH/DevQuery/README.md

 		Blacklisting with MongoDB (optional)
 		Cookies (optional)

-	Home or (question page)
+	Home or (question page) :- Dhaanu I

 		Frontend
 		Listing all the questions from MongoDB
 		Tags or keywords for searching and filtering

-	Main answer question page:-
+	Main answer question page:- (ask page) Chetan Ram

 		Landed by question page
 		Front-end chatting app, comment, section, tags, formatting Backend web socket, MongoDB

-	users page (all the users will be shown):-
+	users page (all the users will be shown):- Raj Kumar Sen

 		Message box to send msg or to discuss with a specific user Try to send notifications.